Jonathan2251/lbd/source/funccall.rst

     Outgoing arguments DAG created by LowerCall() for ch9_outgoing.cpp with -cpu0-s32-calls=true

-Mentioned in last section, ``llc -cpu0-s32-calls=true`` uses S32 calling convention which pass all arguements at registers while ``llc -cpu0-s32-calls=false`` uses O32 pass first two arguments at registers and other arguments at stack.
+Mentioned in last section, option ``llc -cpu0-s32-calls=true`` uses S32 calling convention which passes all arguements at registers while option ``llc -cpu0-s32-calls=false`` uses O32 pass first two arguments at registers and other arguments at stack.
 The result as follows,